-Up to 80% of all AI projects is about collecting data:
+Up to 80% of an Artificial Intelligence project is about collecting data:

 - What data is Required?

 - What data is Available?